plausible/docs/docs/stats-api-v2.md

 ### Including imported data failed {#example-imports-warning}

-Including imported data in this query fails due to dimension and filter combination not supporting imports.
+In this example, imported data could not be included due to dimension and filter combination not supporting imports.
 [More information](#include.imports)

 <ApiV2Example
   request="apiv2-examples/imports-bad-filter-query.json"